knazran/monsters-among-us/content/about-us/mission.md

     - about: Vision
       blurb: >-
         A world where all children are empowered to grow, flourish and achieve their full potential.
-    - about: Civic Engagement Strategies
-      blurb: >-
-        Monsters Among Us: Youth Advocates engage in strategies that enable members and volunteers to learn how to create a sustainably supportive surrounding for children and youths to be able to speak out and uphold their rights.

 ---